-I love the thinness of the iPad mini.
-So much so that I’ve forgotten my since departed iPad 4, a device that desperately needs to enlist the help of Jillian and Bob.
+I love the thinness of the iPad mini, so for my Poetic Slimline Case for iPad mini review, I wanted to see if it retains much of what makes the iPad mini so great.
 The iPad mini with its curved edges and aluminum surface can at times make it slippery.
 It might just be too thin.
 The good news is that with the right case, you don’t have to give up thin to win.
-Read on for my full Poetic Slimline Case for iPad mini review to see if this is a low-cost option worth checking out.

 When you’re choosing a case for your iPad mini, you have an abundance of choices from sleeves, all-in-one cases, heavy duty protection like Otterbox or a portfolio style option like the Slimline from Poetic.
 A style of case offers a few advantages.
 For one, it covers both the back and front of the iPad mini, providing full-body protection.